School Consolidation

 How can I stay informed about the school consolidation process?

-You can stay informed through the ARUSD School Consolidation webpage, which includes regular updates, meeting materials, and a detailed timeline.
+You can stay informed through the ARUSD School Consolidation Webpage, which includes regular updates, meeting materials, and a detailed timeline.
 In addition, ParentSquare will be used to send updates, and town hall meetings and public hearings will offer opportunities for the community to ask questions and provide input. -

 What will happen to the closed school sites?